-This fruit pizza has a homemade sugar cookie crust (you could opt for a refrigerated sugar cookie dough but I highly recommend the homemade crust!) and a creamy, fluffy spread topped with fruits and whipped cream.
+This fruit pizza has a homemade sugar cookie crust – you could opt for a refrigerated sugar cookie dough but I highly recommend the homemade crust!
+It’s not quite as *sweet* as refrigerated cookie dough which is why I like it better.
+The flavor of the cream cheese and the berries really stands out.

-This is a great dish to take to a summer party or a July 4th celebration – this fruit pizza easily can serve 14-18 people, depending on how big you cut the slices.
-If you cut them into bars rather than squares, you’ll be able to feed more 😉
+This is a great dish to take to a summer party or any celebration – this fruit pizza easily can serve 14-18 people, depending on how big you cut the slices.
+If you cut them into bars rather than squares, you’ll be able to feed more 😉 and people will be able to have more of everything else at the party!

 *I’ve also made this recipe in the form of these mini fruit pizzas and they’re so adorable!